 BWA Galleries of Contemporary Art

-Calling all art lovers, this next thing to do in Wroclaw is the contemporary art museum located just around the corner from Market Square.
+Calling all art lovers, this is what to see in Wroclaw for art enthusiasts.
+The contemporary art museum located just around the corner from Market Square.
 We, unfortunately, walked past the museum as it was closing but couldn’t help but admire the few pieces of the Widmo Brockenu collection on display that we could see through the window.
 The exhibits change from time to time, so be sure to check in to see what exhibit is showing during your visit to Wroclaw.

 Another amazing thing to do in Wroclaw is visit the botanical gardens just walking distance from Ostrów Tumski.
 The botanical gardens in Wroclaw are the second oldest in the country after Krakow and displays over 11,000 plants.
 This is a beautiful place to take a stroll and take in the fresh air.